When to Hire Developers and When to Partner with an Agency for Building Mobile Software

 You’re ready to roll.

-Because agencies work on development projects day in and day out, they have repeatable processes in place for getting going on a project, and there’s no recruitment downtime.
+Because digital product teams work on development projects day in and day out, they have repeatable processes in place for getting going on a project, and there’s no recruitment downtime.

 Developers are assigned to your project.
 Sprints and goals are established.
 Communication routines are scheduled.
 And you’re off!